209 Women (2018-19)

 Into the Arena (2018-9)

-I was on a visiting lecture tour in Spain in 2016, when I became fascinated with the idea of Bullfighting and it to be an expression of Spanish national identity.
-I devoured literature and endless material studying this topic.
-La corrida is deeply steeped in and engraved in Spanish social identity with its traditions, symbolism and rituals that accompany each faena.
-I'd impart information about this to anyone who was willing to listen, about how we are influenced by societies' heritage.
+I was on a visiting lecture tour in Spain in 2016, when I became fascinated with the idea of Bullfighting and its expression of Spanish national identity.
+I immersed myself in literature and endless research on this topic.
+La corrida is deeply intertwined with Spanish cultural identity, with its rich traditions, symbolism, and rituals that accompany each faena.
+I eagerly shared information about this with anyone willing to listen, emphasising how our heritage influences us.
+I then delved into the story of Toro de Lidia, the Spanish Fighting Bull himself, and discovered that the highest honor for the bull, the breeder, and ultimately the torero, is not to kill the bull, but to showcase his fighting abilities to such a level that he is pardoned and lives as El Toro Inultado.

 National Identity Project (2017)